 Requirements for admission include an essay, a resume, three letters of recommendation and official transcripts for all undergraduate and graduate coursework.
-In addition, applicants must provide proof of health insurance.
+In addition, applicants must complete the Confidential Health Report form prior to enrollment and provide proof of health insurance.
 A limited number of scholarships are available for environmental education graduate students, tied to the Merry Lea mission and goals.